VISTA TALON CLUB

 - How to enroll and how much does it cost?
 It is easy to enroll and the cost is a modest $45/month for each participant in exchange for three 60 minute sessions per week (thats 12 sessions a month).
 For your initial setup, the registration and liability waiver can be completed online at the 3rd party vendor’s website: www.minishouseofpain.com.
 You can pay your first monthly enrollment fee online during the same visit.
 For returning participants, use our Square payment processing system, and save to your favorites for monthly participation payments.
 No checks and cash will be accepted.
 Monthly payments must be made by using our Square link so all parties can avoid any potential mishandling of funds.

 NOTE: Payments are due at the beginning of the Calendar month for every month your student/athlete plans to train.
 You can choose and pay for mulitple months at a time.
 Due to a Square programming issue, be sure to change the "quantity" to reflect the number of months you are signing up for before you check out.

 What is the schedule?
-Our training days (August - May) will be M/W/TH immediately after school.
+Our training days will be afterschool M/TH 3:30-4:30pm and Wed 1:45-2:45pm.
 The sessions are one hour long and can be booked individually or as a team.
 The maximum capacity is 35 per session.
 The SPP will be provided year-round, including the summer months.
 Morning sessions before school will become available as demand grows with the program.

 My child desires more than off-season training.
 Is there more?
 Available both for both in-season and off-season athletes.
 The objectives will differ.
 In-season athletes will focus on skill movements, flexibility, injury prevention, and technique.
 Off-season athletes will focus more on the total body developmental process with strength, speed, agility, etc. Sport specific individualized programs are included.

 - Who is the onsite trainer/coach?
 Nick Troquato is a Certified Strength & Conditioning Specialist.

 - Logistics with our 3rd party vendor: We have a contract with Mini’s House of Pain to provide trainer coach coverage for all our scheduled SPP sessions.
 For more details please contact The Talon Club.